DanielWilliamParsons/AICorpusEngineering/README.md

 The model should load and output a response to a request for grading an essay.
 While doing this you can inspect memory usage on your computer and adjust the model accordingly.

+## Preparing to run Python Scripts
+Make sure to install all the packages required to run the python scripts

+`pip install -r requirements.txt`